This is the Moulin Rouge Show in Paris

 Moulin Rouge by day| ©Dennis Jarvis

-The Moulin Rouge was opened in 1889 by Joseph Oller, a Spanish entrepreneur, and Charles Zidler.
+The Moulin Rouge was opened in 1889 by Joseph Oller, a Spanish businessman, and Charles Zidler.
 Like the Eiffel Tower, it was opened to take advantage of the international exhibition held that year in the French capital.

 In its early days the business was known as a nightclub with the nickname of the "women's palace" and although it didn't start badly, the bad reputation it gained soon began to take its toll.
 To reinvent the venue and give it a new lease of life, its owners renovated it by adding the famous red mill that crowns its façade, in honour of the old mills that once populated the hill of Montmartre, and changed their business strategy.